RobertL31/fuddly/docs/source/tutorial.rst

 +++++++++++++++++++++++++++++++++++++++++++++

-In order to perform modification on a generated data, you can use `disruptors` (look at :ref:`dis:generic-disruptors`), which are the basic blocks for this task.
-You can look at the available disruptors---either specific to the data model or generic--by typing the command ``show_disruptors``, which will print a brief description of each disruptor along with their parameters.
+In order to perform modification on a generated data, you can use `operators` (look at :ref:`dis:generic-operators`), which are the basic blocks for this task.
+You can look at the available operators---either specific to the data model or generic--by typing the command ``show_operators``, which will print a brief description of each operator along with their parameters.

 .. note::

-   The following command allows to briefly look at all the defined generators and disruptors (called data makers), usable within the frame of the current data model.
+   The following command allows to briefly look at all the defined generators and operators (called data makers), usable within the frame of the current data model.

    .. code-block:: none